natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 **Set `GravityScale` to `1`.** If you press play now, Mario will fall to **oblivion**.

 We need to add some sort of a “floor” to prevent him from falling down.
-- Create a new 2D Sprite gameobject and name it Ground.
+- Create a new 2D Sprite GameObject and name it Ground.
 Add the components:
 	1. `BoxCollider2D`
-	2.  `Rigidbody2D`
+	2.  `Rigidbody2D` (set to `static` type)
 - Add a Tag called “Ground”
 - Set its Position and match the components setting as shown.